 This course has been approved for transfer under the Independent Comprehensive Articulation Agreement as a premajor and/or elective course requirement.
-Please note that this course is a writing intensive course.

 ENG 126 - Creative Writing II

 This course is designed as a workshop approach for advancing imaginative and literary skills.
 Emphasis is placed on the discussion of style, techniques, and challenges for first publications.
 Upon completion, students should be able to submit a piece of their writing for publication.
 This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a pre-major and/or elective course requirement.